Should You Go Tankless?

 Even an efficiently running conventional tank has capacity limitations as well as a long timeframe for heating up inflowing water.
 Some sources recommend a 30-gallon tank as a minimum for a home with only one bathroom.
 For homes with two full baths, a 50-gallon tank should do.
 But if you use a few appliances simultaneously that require hot water, you might not have enough water heated for when you need it.
 It can take an estimated 30 minutes after the last shower or wash load to allow the water heater to generate more hot water.

 With a tankless system, your water is heated on demand.
 So you don’t have to wait.
 You can have all the hot water you need for a shower at the same time you are doing laundry and running the dishwasher.
 There is no capacity limit.

 A tank unit is needed for conventional water heaters.
-If you have one of these already in your home then there is already the space for it.
-It is probably in a closet sized area but it might be nice to use that space for something else.
+If you have one of these already in your home then there is already space for it.
+It is probably in a closet-sized area but it might be nice to use that space for something else.
 A tankless unit requires significantly less space.
 An electric tankless system can fit underneath a cabinet or mounted on a wall.
 The gas tankless systems are a bit larger but still much smaller than conventional systems.

 Energy efficiency, unlimited capacity for hot water, and small storage requirements – these are all great reasons to consider installing a new tankless water heater.
 High Priority Plumbing can help you select the best water heater for your home and install it.
 If you have questions or are ready to get an estimate, contact our Atlanta office at 770.860.8110.